Taking Care of Business (film): Plot

-Convicted car thief and passionate Chicago Cubs fan, Jimmy Dworski (Belushi) wins tickets to the World Series.
-Unfortunately, he still has a couple of days left to serve in prison, and the warden, Frank Toolman (Héctor Elizondo), will not let him leave and come back.
+Convicted car thief and passionate Chicago Cubs fan Jimmy Dworski wins tickets to the World Series.
+Unfortunately, he still has a couple of days to serve in prison, and the warden Frank Toolman will not trust him to leave and come back.
 With help from the other inmates, Jimmy stages a prison riot so he can sneak out of prison to see the game.
-On the way, he finds the Filofax of stuffy and arrogant advertising executive Spencer Barnes (Grodin), which promises a reward if it is found.
+On the way, he finds the Filofax of stuffy and arrogant advertising executive Spencer Barnes, who promises a reward if it is found.

-Over the next day, Jimmy takes on Barnes' identity—staying in the Malibu beach house of Spencer's boss, flirting with the boss's daughter and attending a meeting with a powerful Japanese food company magnate named Sakamoto (Mako Iwamatsu).
+Over the next day, Jimmy takes on Barnes's identity, staying in the Malibu beach house of Spencer's boss, flirting with the boss's daughter and attending a meeting with a powerful Japanese food company magnate named Sakamoto.
 The fake "Spencer"'s uncouth behavior, such as beating the magnate at tennis and telling him about the poor quality of his food products, gets the attention of Sakamoto.
-However his unconventional negotiations with the food company insult some of the executives, seemingly ruining Spencer's reputation.
+However, his unconventional negotiations with the food company insult some of the executives, seemingly ruining Spencer's reputation.

 Meanwhile, lacking his precious Filofax, the real Spencer Barnes is struggling to cope.
-Losing all his clothes, his car and money, he has to rely on an old high school flame, the neurotic and talkative Debbie Lipton (Anne De Salvo) who keeps trying to rekindle a relationship with him.
+Losing all his clothes, his car and money, he has to rely on an old high school flame, the neurotic and talkative Debbie Lipton, who keeps trying to rekindle a relationship with him.

-Finally Jimmy and Spencer come together at a meeting with the advertising executives, where Spencer's boss finally pushes him over the edge for Jimmy's work, and Spencer quits.
-As a consolation Jimmy takes Spencer to the World Series, where Jimmy makes a spectacular catch on a home-run ball hit by Mark Grace (who makes a cameo here).
+Finally, Jimmy and Spencer come together at a meeting with the advertising executives, where Spencer's boss finally pushes him over the edge for Jimmy's work, and Spencer quits.
+As a consolation, Jimmy takes Spencer to the World Series, where Jimmy makes a spectacular catch on a home-run ball hit by Mark Grace (who makes a cameo).

 When security goes after Jimmy, who was spotted on the Jumbotron, they escape by using Spencer's Filofax to slide down a support wire and out of the stadium.
 Spencer patches up his marriage with his wife, who had become intolerant with his workaholic lifestyle.
-Jimmy sneaks back into prison with Spencer's help, serves his last couple of hours and is released, only to find Spencer waiting to pick him up.
+Jimmy sneaks back into prison with Spencer's help, serves his last couple of hours and is released, but finds Spencer waiting.
 With the promise of a beautiful girlfriend and a well-paying job in an advertising business with Spencer, Jimmy's future looks bright, as the Cubs win the World Series.